Teams, tales and tips – a guide to the local game

 The best hotels for the ground and around town

 Destination for whisky trailers, walkers and Nessie hunters, Inverness is well served for hotels and B&Bs.
-The Tourist Office offers a hotel-search service.
+Explore Inverness has a database of local hotels.

-The classic railway hotel from the Victorian era, the Royal Highland has notched more than 160 years of service and still remains independent.
-Attractive online deals belie a grand interior.
+The classic railway hotel from the Victorian era, the Royal Highland has notched nearly 170 years of service and remains independent to this day.
+Attractive online deals allow you to gawp at grand interior first-hand.

 Patronised as much for its popular sports bar as for its 14 en-suite rooms and traditional Scottish food, the Chieftain also provides free parking.